shaadclt/Pandas-Exercises/README.md

 # Pandas Exercises

-Pandas exercise for practise and learning purpose.
+Pandas exercise for practice and learning purpose.